 Olivia Chang is Research and Program Manager at Pangaea Global AIDS Foundation.
 She provides support across projects and to in-country partners in the areas of data collection, management and analysis.
 In addition, Olivia supports both the implementation of Pangaea programs and development of research and program grants and publications.

-Djibrine Mainassara works primarily with the Manager, Executive Office, providing administrative support to Pangaea’s projects.
+Djibrine Mainassara primarily provides administrative support to Pangaea’s projects.
 Djibrine is a community development professional with 10+ years of nonprofit experience and specialization in project management, accounting, financial analysis and cross-cultural communication.

 Imelda Mudekunye-Mahaka is the Country Coordinator of Pangaea's operations in Zimbabwe, including management of the newly established Pangaea Zimbabwe AIDS Trust office.
 Imelda supports the implementation of Pangaea programs, as well as serves as Director of the SHAZ!
 Project, a study that has been working with adolescent girls to address structural factors that put them at risk for HIV through economic empowerment and HIV/AIDS life skills education and integrated social support.
 Imelda‘s first degree is Social work and she is currently studying for a Masters in Development Studies.